Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

    *  Plug in your usb keyboard.
    *  Exit EmulationStation by hitting Start, then Quit, then Quit Emulationstation.
    *  On your connected usb keyboard, hit alt-f2.
    *  You should now have a terminal login screen appear on the screen.
-User: odroid Password: odroid
+User: ark Password: ark
    *  If you'd like to go back to EmulationStation without restarting, do the following: `sudo systemctl restart emulationstation`

+## Q. How do I enable rumble in pscx_rearmed?
+### A. Do the following:

+   *  Launch a rumble supporting Playstation game.
+Check this [link](https://github.com/libretro/libretro-database/issues/64) for a list of known titles that support rumble.
+   *  Go to the Retroarch Quick menu (Select+X)
+   *  Scroll down to Options then hit the A button.
+   *  Make sure Enable vibration is on.
+   *  Go back to the quick menu by hitting the B button.
+   *  Scroll down to Controls then hit the A button.
+   *  Then scroll down to Port 1 Controls and hit the A button.
+   *  Set Device Type to dualshock by hitting the right d-pad button twice.
+   *  Then hit the B button, then scroll down to Save core Remap File and hit the A button.
+   *  Now exit the menu (Select+X) and enjoy rumble mode!